tychonievich/graphics/md/mp/index.md

 ```

-There's no dependencies and no commands, so running `make build` does nothing.
+There are no dependencies and no commands, so running `make build` does nothing.
 This is common for interpreted languages like Python.
 :::